-The Committee consists of a minimum of three highly skilled and experienced independent Non-Executive Directors and is attended by members of senior management.
+The Committee consists of four independent Non-Executive Directors and is attended by 12 members of senior management.
 Only the independent Non-Executive Directors can vote on matters and a quorum of two is needed for approvals and decisions.
 The attendees of the Committee collectively have extensive actuarial, insurance, healthcare, regulatory, economics, accounting and management skills.

 The Committee meets four times a year with the mandate to convene additional meetings as circumstances require.
-The Chairperson of the Committee is an independent Non-Executive Director who has a position on the Board and reports at each Board meeting on the activities of the Committee.
-The Chairperson of the Committee regularly meets with the risk, compliance and internal audit function leaders without members of management present.
+The Chair of the Committee is an independent Non-Executive Director who has a position on the Board and reports at each Board meeting on the activities of the Committee.
+The Chair of the Committee regularly meets with the Risk, Compliance and Internal Audit function leaders without members of management present.